-- (1) The director shall use the legal means necessary to control, investigate, or both, any disease or condition listed in 19 CSR 20-20.020 which is a threat to the public health. - (2) It shall be the duty of the local health authority, the director of the department, or the director's designated representative on receiving a report of a disease which is infectious, contagious, communicable, or dangerous in its nature as included in 19 CSR 20-20.020 to - - (A) Inspect any premises that they have reasonable grounds to believe are in a condition conducive to the spread of the disease: - (B) Confer with the physician, laboratory or person making the report; - (C) Collect for laboratory analysis any samples or specimens that may be necessary to confirm the diagnosis or presence of the disease or biological, chemical, or physical agents and to determine the source of the infection, epidemic, or exposure.
-Health program representatives and other personnel employed by the department, after training and certification to perform venipuncture, and after specific authorization from a physician, are authorized to perform venipuncture utilizing procedures within the scope of the training they have been given.
-The content and scope of this training shall be established by the department.
+- (1) In controlling the diseases and findings listed in 19 CSR 20-20.020, the director shall comply with the methods of control section of one (1) of the two (2) books listed in 19 CSR 20-20.030(2)(B) or the recommendations of the Immunization Practices Advisory Committee (ACIP) published by the Centers for Disease Control in the Morbidity and Mortality Weekly Report listed in 19 CSR 20-20.030(2)(B).
+The director shall use the legal means necessary to control, investigate, or both, any disease or condition listed in 19 CSR 20-20.020 which is a threat to the public health. - (2) It shall be the duty of the local health authority, the director of the Department of Health or the director's designated representative on receiving a report of a communicable, environmental or occupational disease - (A) Inspect any premises that they have reasonable grounds to believe are in a condition conducive to the spread of any communicable disease: - (B) Confer with the physician, laboratory or person making the report; - (C) Collect for laboratory analysis any samples or specimens that may be necessary to confirm the diagnosis or presence of the disease or biological, chemical or physical agents and to determine the source of the infection, epidemic or exposure.
+Health program representatives and other personnel employed by the Department of Health, after training and certification to perform venipuncture, and after specific authorization from a physician, are authorized to perform venipuncture utilizing procedures within the scope of the training they have been given.
+The content and scope of this training shall be established by the Department of Health.
 Training shall be provided by a physician or his/her designee and the certificate shall be signed by the physician.
-Nothing in this rule shall limit the authority of local public health departments to establish their own training policies, with or without certification, or to limit their voluntary participation in the certification program developed by the department, nor shall it apply to venipuncture for other purposes; - (D) Make a complete epidemiological, environmental or occupational industrial hygiene investigation and record of the findings on a communicable disease or exposure report form; - (E) Establish and maintain quarantine, isolation or other measures as required; - (F) Provide the opportunity to be immunized to all contacts of persons suffering from those diseases for which there is a reliable and approved means of immunization; - (G) This subsection was terminated as a result of Shannon Robinson, et al. v.
-Missouri Department of Health and Senior Services (cause number 20AC-CCO515) effective December 22, 2021. - (H) This subsection was terminated as a result of Shannon Robinson, et al. v.
-Missouri Department of Health and Senior Services (cause number 20AC-CCO515) effective December 22, 2021. - (I) This subsection was terminated as a result of Shannon Robinson, et al. v.
-Missouri Department of Health and Senior
+Nothing in this rule shall limit the authority of local public health departments to establish their own training policies, with or without certification, or to limit their voluntary participation in the certification program developed by the Depart-